-“But he had a sword in your back, and you said he walled off all your options for rebellion.”
+Grimme tensed just slightly.
+“But at the wedding, he had a sword in your back, and you said he walled off all your options for rebellion.”

 She heaved a sigh.
 “Aye.
 After all that and he didn’t trust me not to rebel.”

-Grimme nudged her teasingly and she snickered.
+Grimme nudged her.
 “Should I fear you will wreak havoc upon my household and supplant my rule with yours?”

-“Were your brains suddenly to turn to mush, I would of course assume power,” she teased, “but I’ve no fear of that.”
+She snickered at his teasing.
+“Were your brains suddenly to turn to mush, I would of course assume power,” she teased in return, “but I’ve no fear of that.”